 How long have you been dealing with chronic knee pain?
 Months?
 Years?
 Living with chronic knee pain is physically and emotionally exhausting.
-Until recently, the primary treatments offered for chronic knee pain was cortisone injections or knee replacement.
+Standard treatments offered for chronic knee pain are cortisone injections and knee replacement.
 Cortisone provides temporary relief while at the same time accelerating the degeneration of your knee joint.
 A total knee replacement is costly, painful, and only has a maximum life span of 20 years under the best conditions.

 Clearstone Medical Center Knee Pain Treatment